ryannbrown/Professional-Portfolio/README.md

 ### Projects I am working on:

-#### Currently I work full time as a website coordinator for Sokal.
-I build and maintain components on our 150+ websites.
-Most of our websites are car dealerships.
+#### Recently I worked full time as a website coordinator for Sokal.
+I built and maintained components on our 150+ websites.
+Most of their websites are car dealerships.

-#### I am also building an eccommerce site built on React.
-I am super excited about this project and more updates are coming soon.
+#### I then worked a short stint with a start up in the Credit Union space, developing a platform containing single page apps that Credit Unions could customize for their purposes.
+I mainy debugged Javascript code and developed our documentation while I was there.
+#### I now heading up development on a family member's ecommerce website.
+The site is built on NodeJS, Express, React, and PostgreSQL (containing the inventory).